Full Name: Michael Fleming

 Siblings: At least four brothers – James, Peter, Michael and Thomas; and two sisters, Kitty and Monica.

-Remarks: Fought with Fingal Brigade at Ashbourne during the Easter Rising.
+Remarks: Michael fought with Fingal Brigade at Ashbourne during the Easter Rising.
 He and his sister Monica ‘Dot’ could not reach their own units in the city, so headed north.
 Michael was captured and interned in Frongoch.
 He rejoined his unit and was again arrested in 1920 following the Fernside incident involving Dan Breen and Sean Treacy’s escape from British raiders after a bloody gun battle.
 Charged with “harbouring suspects in the murder of two military officers”.
 Sentenced to 2 years Hard Labour, commuted to 6 months imprisonment.
 Michael was released on 23 May 1921 only to be captured again two days later at the Burning.

 Burning of Dublin Custom House 1921